sara5491/snakevsmouse/README.md

 - A lilac half-oval shape with a shadow is the main feature of the background which gives the page more depth.

 #### Font
-I used only one font throughout - Londrina Solid.
-It has a playful, youthful feel which suits the design of the page.
+I used only one font throughout - <a href="https://fonts.google.com/specimen/Londrina+Solid">Londrina Solid.</a> It has a playful, youthful feel which suits the design and style of the page.

 #### Colours
 I wanted to choose pastel, 'feminine' colours as a contrast to the original 'Snake' game which I remember being very dark, plain with almost garish red and green colours.